Seven Proven Ways to Fight Deportation in California

 Tools your attorney may consider:

-Motion to Terminate (e.g., charging document or jurisdictional defects; legal ineligibility to remove)
+Motion to Terminate: For issues like charging document or jurisdictional defects; legal ineligibility to remove.

-Motion to Reopen (new facts/evidence; changed country conditions; ineffective assistance of counsel).
+Motion to Reopen: For new facts/evidence; changed country conditions; ineffective assistance of counsel.
 Often has a 90‑day general deadline, with exceptions.

-Motion to Reconsider (legal error or misapplied law).
-Usually 30‑day deadline.
+Motion to Reconsider: For legal error or misapplied law.
+Usually has a 30‑day deadline.

 Watch‑outs: Deadlines are strict.
 If you think something went wrong in your case—or if you missed a hearing—contact an attorney immediately.